dotimothy/dotimothy/README.md

 ### My name is Timothy Do, and I am a second year Electrical Engineering Student at UC Irvine.
 My specilization is Digital Signal Processing,and my research interests are media enchancement and motion interpolation with Artificial Intelligence.
 Check out my projects [PhotoLab_JS](https://dotimothy.github.io/PhotoLab_JS) and [RefreshVideos](https://dotimothy.github.io/RefreshVideos) to see some cool projects in my field!
 I hope we can collaborate soon, please don't hesitate to contact me if you want to work on something cool!!!!

 ### What I Do
-🔭 I’m currently working on the SCU Complex Fires website (https://scucomplexfires.com) to provide resources for SCU Fire Victims.
+🔭 I’m currently working on [Timduino Tutorials] where I document my process of learning the Arduino Uno.
 <br>
 🌱 I’m currently learning Python in the Wake of the Artificial Intelligence Industry.
-Also Arduino Uno Circuitry!
 <br>
 👯 I’m looking to collaborate on anything that involves enchancing media.
 <br>